tombee/conductor/docs/contributing/embedding.md

 # Embedding Conductor in Go Projects

 :::note[Prerequisites]
 This guide is for advanced users who want to embed Conductor as a Go library in their applications.
-If you're just getting started with Conductor, begin with the [Quick Start](../quick-start.md) guide.
+If you're just getting started with Conductor, begin with the [Getting Started](../getting-started/) guide.

 **Required knowledge:**